Why do teenagers take risks?

 Encouraging safe risk-taking

 If your child is into thrill-seeking and risk-taking, you can try channelling this energy into safe and constructive activities, like rock-climbing, martial arts, canoeing or mountain biking.
-Some teenagers might find they love the ‘rush’ of performing in drama or creative arts.
+Or your child might find they love the ‘rush’ of performing in drama or creative arts.

 Another strategy is to give your child autonomy and independence in some areas, so that they can test themselves and experiment without doing antisocial or illegal things.
 For example, you might not like it if your teenager chooses blue hair or dresses in ripped clothing, but these are healthy ways to experiment.
 For more information, read our article on shifting responsibility to your child.

-Here are some ideas to encourage your child to think about the consequences of their behaviour and stay safe.
-This can help you and your child negotiate this stage of their development.
+Here are ideas to encourage your child to think about the consequences of risk-taking behaviour and stay safe.
+This can help you both negotiate this stage of their development.

 Talk about behaviour and consequences